9.3.1 Disclosure

 1. The IRS is authorized by other Federal law enforcement agencies to receive certain information and reports from their investigative files.
 Access to information or reports received from other Federal investigative agencies should be limited to IRS personnel who require the information in the performance of their official duties.

-2. Unless specifically provided for under 26 USC §6103 or other laws or regulations, reports of investigations or other information received from other Federal agencies will not be:
+2. Unless specifically provided for under IRC 6103 or other laws or regulations, reports of investigations or other information received from other Federal agencies will not be:

-1. made available to the subject of an investigation, his/her attorney, or any other representative in connection with any official or private litigation
+1. Made available to the subject of an investigation, their attorney, or any other representative in connection with any official or private litigation.

-3. incorporated into any paper or record of a court or other proceeding, which the subject, his/her attorney, or other representative have a right to see
+3. Incorporated into any paper or record of a court or other proceeding, which the subject, their attorney, or other representative have a right to see.

-3. During inquiries conducted by CI involving information received from another law enforcement agency, there should be no disclosure to any person that his/her name was obtained from or that he/she is mentioned in any report or information obtained from that agency, unless specifically provided for under 26 USC §6103 or other laws or regulations.
+3. During inquiries conducted by CI involving information received from another law enforcement agency, there should be no disclosure to any person that their name was obtained from or that they are mentioned in any report or information obtained from that agency, unless specifically provided for under IRC 6103 or other laws or regulations.

 5. Any information or leads obtained from such reports shall be developed by independent investigation, and such reports shall not be used as exhibits or mentioned in final reports.